nautechsystems/nautilus_trader/docs/source/developer_guide/testing.rst

 Tests can be run using either Pytest or the Nox tool.

-If you're using PyCharm then tests should run directly by right clicking on the respective folder (or top level tests folder) and clicking 'Run pytest'.
+If you're using PyCharm then tests should run directly by right clicking on the respective folder (or top-level tests folder) and clicking 'Run pytest'.

 Alternatively you can use the ``pytest .`` command from the root level ``tests`` folder, or the other sub folders.